atinux/nuxt-auth-utils/README.md

 }
 ```

-**API Routes:**
+> [!IMPORTANT]

-Nuxt Auth Utils utilizes the route `/api/_auth/session` to manage sessions.
-Please ensure that any middleware applied to API routes does not interfere with this route.
+> Nuxt Auth Utils uses the `/api/_auth/session` route for session management.
+Ensure your API route middleware doesn't interfere with this path.
 ## Server Utils

 The following helpers are auto-imported in your `server/` directory.